SREnity/epico/README.md

 func main() {
     // Arg 1: This is the path to your epico YAML configs directory.
     // Arg 2: This is the path to your desired epico plugin SO file.
-    // Arg 3: This is the first piece of your authentication creds (plugin dependent).
+    // Arg 3: This is the authentication creds and any other plugin-specific
-    // Arg 4: This is the second piece of your authentication creds (plugin dependent).
+    //        configuration variables required.
-    // Arg 5: This is the third piece of your authentication creds (plugin dependent - often a blank string). responseFunc( epico.PullApiData( "./epico-configs/", "./epico-plugins/aws/aws.so", []string{"XXXAWS_ACCESS_KEYXXX", "XXXXXXXXXXXXAWS_SECRET_KEYXXXXXXXXXX"} )
+    responseFunc( epico.PullApiData( "./epico-configs/", "./epico-plugins/aws/aws.so", []string{"XXXAWS_ACCESS_KEYXXX", "XXXXXXXXXXXXAWS_SECRET_KEYXXXXXXXXXX"} )
 }